gustavorteuber/gustavorteuber/README.md

 shenanigans :)

-# I'm a developer who loves challenges!
+# I`am a developer who is not afraid of challenges!

 Independent developer currently studying System Informations